 Securing legal counsel as soon as possible can make a significant difference in how domestic violence allegations are handled.
 Early consultation allows your lawyer to begin evidence preservation, file critical motions before deadlines, and advise you on communication restrictions.
 Having advice on what to say—or not say—to law enforcement and potential witnesses can prevent inadvertent harm to your case.

-An attorney can also guide you through options like pre‑trial diversion programs or conditional dismissal agreements when appropriate.
+An attorney can also guide you through options like pre‑trial diversion programs or deferred sentence agreements when appropriate.
 These alternatives may resolve allegations without a formal conviction if you meet certain requirements, such as counseling or community service.
 Acting quickly gives you access to these programs before default procedures take hold.

 Gathering Evidence and Witness Testimony